 With the coverage of Black History Month winding down in the news, we actually think this is the perfect time to share some of the new children’s books about Black history that we’ve discovered over the past month.
 Because all children’s history books are worth adding to your bookshelves any time of year at all, adding to your classroom library, or checking out from your local library.

-For my own kids, I know these books will help broaden their understanding of American history through different perspectives, and teach them the stories of heroes they may not yet know.
+For my own kids, I know these newer books about Black History will help broaden their understanding of American history through different perspectives, and teach them the stories of heroes they may not yet know.

 You’ll also like: